mlanza/solomode/docs/creators-guide.md

 * Your thread's title **must** conform to the prescribed pattern:  **[Solomode 2021] Dark Days**

 Your registration will be reviewed within **3 days** of entry.  **Mind your geekmail and respond promptly to ensure it clears.**  Your submission will be checked against all listed **musts**.
 You'll be notified when it clears.
 With that hurdle behind you, take a break and enjoy the holidays.

+I encourage you to register early as submissions will be listed in the order of addition and, as you know, in many a game there is an advantage to being the first player.
+Furthermore, it increases your visibility.
+Hopefully, solo mode enthusiasts will be eagerly watching the Line Up as it forms.

 ## Design Tips
 While you can create any kind of solo mode you like, consider [Pedersen's advice](https://boardgamegeek.com/blogpost/37830/automa-approach-i-method-making-solitaire-modes-mu), especially his admonition to "Find the soul of the multiplayer experience."